notfixingit3/ansible_wireguard_amazon2023/README.md

-# Deploy Wireguard on Amazon Linux 2023
+# Deploy WireGuard on Amazon Linux 2023

 # Why?
 Amazon Linux 2023 comes with the kernel module